 People who eat a healthy and varied diet, including plenty of fruits, vegetables, healthy fats, and proteins, should get most of the essential nutrients they need.
 If you fall into this category, you may not benefit from a multivitamin.
 However, the reality is that many Americans don’t have an ideal diet, which is reflected in the prevalence of some specific deficiencies.

-A 2011 study showed that over 70% of Americans do not get sufficient vitamin D, and over 60% do not get sufficient vitamin E. The same study also noted many Americans fail to consume sufficient amounts of vitamin A, vitamin C, calcium, and magnesium.
+A 2011 study showed that over 70% of Americans do not get recommended levels of vitamin D, and over 60% do not get recommended levels of vitamin E. The same study also noted many Americans fail to consume sufficient amounts of vitamin A, vitamin C, calcium, and magnesium.

 Specific populations may benefit from certain supplements because they are at higher risk of a particular deficiency, or because their requirements for a particular micronutrient are higher than average.

 For example, women who may become pregnant are advised to take folate because it reduces the risk of specific birth defects.
 Older populations may be prone to vitamin B12 deficiency because the ability to absorb it from food diminishes with age.
-Certain gastrointestinal disorders, such as gluten sensitivity or celiac disease, cause inflammation in the gastrointestinal tract that can also inhibit nutrient absorption.
+Certain gastrointestinal disorders, such as gluten sensitivity or celiac disease, may also inhibit nutrient absorption.

 With so many multivitamins available on the market, and few guidelines or regulations on what they contain, considerable research is required to understand what you are buying.
 Among the countless options, there are vast differences in the quality of ingredients, formulations, and production techniques.
 It is also difficult to compare nutritional content and understand how each would complement your particular diet and lifestyle.